tnlechr/tnlechr.github.io/README.md

 >> II.
 Multiscale Continuum Modeling

 ### Afterword
->> Despite my exceptionally inveterate inertia to computer programming *(to phrase it lightly)*, my first voluntary venture, [TNA Theory](https://tnlechr.github.io), stands miraculously triumphant.
+>> Despite my exceptional inertia toward computer programming *(to phrase it lightly)*, my first voluntary venture, [TNA Theory](https://tnlechr.github.io), stands miraculously triumphant.
 >>
 >> Broken script has to be tended to over & over again until it runs.
-It demands patience—meticulous, pedantic revision—evidently incompatible with a beginner fixated on perfection.
+It demands a meticulous patience, evidently incompatible with a novice fixated on perfection *(me)*.
->>
+>> #
->> The privilege to lead my high school's $31,000+ *Make-A-Wish* fundraiser over just five-days in 2023 changed many things for me beyond freshman year.
-Just *one* of them, was acknowledging the ubiquity of code.
-I'd assigned the creation of a community-facing donor portal to the Outreach Committee, but admittedly dissatisfied with the template sites I received, I reluctantly agreed to resign my inertia and undertake web development once again.
+>>> The privilege to lead my high school's $31,000+ *Make-A-Wish* fundraiser over just five-days in 2023 changed many things for me beyond freshman year—but just *one* catalyst, was beginning to capitulate the necessity & sheer ubiquity of code.
+>>>
+>>> While our advisor had assigned the curation of a community-facing sponsor portal to the Outreach Committee, admittedly dissatisfied with the template sites received, I settled my *three-year inveterate* disinclination to undertake web development once more.
+The *overwhelming* success & support of our record-setting campaign site was the first time I could *tangibly* feel the impact of something *I* facilitated, reluctantly challenging my limits.
->>
+>> #
->> Today, my commitment to pursuing **biophysical oncology** means constant exposure to code-heavy computational models.
-Less disinclined this time, I rallied enough resolve to try again; what this repository accumulates, is a developing proficiency in the exact skills I've been avoiding for years.
+>> Today, my commitment to pursuing **biophysical oncology** means a constant exposure to code-heavy computational models.
+Rallying the newfound resolve of a pedant, this repository demonstrates my developing proficiency in the exact skills I've been avoiding for years.

 ### Contact
 >> email: chrletne@gmail.com